gracious-tech/copy.church/src/articles/biblical-funding/index.md

 Ministry has become increasingly commercialised over many decades, and so decommercialising it will not be easy or pleasant.
 Providers of ministry are not alone to blame, as we have all been urging the sale of ministry on, churches and individuals alike.
 In many ways the first step is to start financially supporting ministries that have otherwise had to rely on sales to survive.

 Wisdom and grace is needed.
-However, inaction is not an option, as in Jesus' own words, <q>you cannot serve both God and money.</q>
+However, things must not continue the way they are.
+As Jesus said, <q>you cannot serve both God and money.</q>

 &nbsp;